 - Veterinary Fees: Costs can vary based on the veterinary clinic's location and pricing structure.

-Cost of Pet Passport in the UK, USA and the EU
+Cost of Pet Passport (Pet Documents) in the UK, USA and the EU

 In the U.S., obtaining the necessary documentation for pet travel involves several steps: